-just as he chose us [kathos (Grk) is a very interesting preposition which introduces the manner and timing of His choosing us – more when we handle this one]
+Just as he chose us [kathos (Grk) is a very interesting conjunction which introduces the manner and timing of His choosing us – more when we handle this one]

 in Him [this refers to the place or instrument of the choosing, the way or means in which we were chosen]